 Living the dream

-When you originally joined your current employer did you buy in to their mission and vision and believed they matched your beliefs and values?
-Has the dream faded and you’re no longer embracing their beliefs.
-You might find yourself in a position where you are no longer motivated by the work or the company/organisation does.
+When you originally joined your current employer did you buy in to their mission and vision, believing they matched your beliefs and values?
+Has the dream faded and you're no longer embracing their beliefs?
+You might find yourself in a position where you are no longer motivated by the work of the company/organisation.
 This could potentially mean that your professional standards and work performance may begin to slip.
 Before it gets to this point why not look for a company where you share the same values.